theodi/synthetic-data-tutorial/README.md

 - [Exploring methods for synthetic A&E data](https://odileeds.org/blog/2019-01-24-exploring-methods-for-creating-synthetic-a-e-data) - Jonathan Pearson, NHS with Open Data Institute Leeds.
 - [DataSynthesizer Github Repository](https://github.com/DataResponsibly/DataSynthesizer)
-- [DataSynthesizer: Privacy-Preserving Synthetic Datasets](https://faculty.washington.edu/billhowe/publications/pdfs/ping17datasynthesizer.pdf) Haoyue Ping, Julia Stoyanovich, Bill Howe.
-2017.
+- [DataSynthesizer: Privacy-Preserving Synthetic Datasets](https://faculty.washington.edu/billhowe/publications/pdfs/ping17datasynthesizer.pdf) Haoyue Ping, Julia Stoyanovich, and Bill Howe.
+2017
 - [ONS methodology working paper series number 16 - Synthetic data pilot](https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsmethodologyworkingpaperseriesnumber16syntheticdatapilot) - Office of National Statistics, 2019.
+- [Wrap-up blog post](http://theodi.org) (not yet published) from our anonymisation project which talks about what we learned and other outputs we created.
+- We referred to the [UK Anonymisation Network's Decision Making Framework](https://ukanon.net/ukan-resources/ukan-decision-making-framework/) a lot during our work.
+There's a lot in it but it's excellent as a deep-dive resource on anonymisation.